A friend in need is a friend indeed, that is true in the human world and also true in the world of red pandas.

 Seeing the injured was not responsive, Little Yellow Girl repeatedly made “haha” sound and patted Cycle’s body with her paws, trying hard to wake her friend up.

 10 minutes late, a rescue team arrived and Little Yellow Girl swiftly fled the scene but kept monitoring the situation from a distance.

 The team found Cycle was dead.
-But from a large number of fruit remains and scratching marks on the ground, they believe Cycle did not die immediately after the strike.
+But from a large number of fruit remains and scratch marks on the ground, they believe Cycle did not die immediately after the strike.
 On the chunk of the tree that was on Cycle’s body, scratching and biting marks were also visible – clearly, Little Yellow Girl made a heroic attempt to remove the falling tree in order to free her friend.

 The Red Panda Refused to Let Her Dead Friend Be Taken Away

 When the rescue workers placed the dead Cycle into a plastic bag and prepared to leave the site, a drama developed.
 Little Yellow Girl darted from a distance towards the bag and clutched it with her teeth, refusing to let her friend be taken away.

 It was quite the battle between a big man and a small animal.
 The bag was torn and the man’s shoes and trousers were also full of bite marks from the red panda.